 * 108 is twelve times nine, which is the number of vinyasas (movements linked to breath) in a Sun Salutation. ii

 I learned about this tradition of 108 Sun Salutations in 2014.
-A yoga studio in Berkeley offered a session of the practice on the day of summer solstice, but it was going to last three hours.
+A yoga studio in Berkeley offered a session of the practice on the day of the summer solstice, but it was going to last three hours.
 I didn’t have that much time, so I searched YouTube for 108 Sun Salutations and found a variety of videos to follow.
-The best was this “Ultimate Yogi with Travis Eliot.”
-It consists of 36 rounds, which you can repeat thrice for the full 108 Salutations.
-It’s a fast-paced practice that takes only 47 minutes to complete.
+I recently recorded a video of me leading 108 Sun Salutations.
+The full practice takes only 53 minutes to complete.

-After completing the 108 Sun Salutations, followed by celebratory fireworks, I was curious about this Ultimate Yogi program.
+After completing my first 108 Sun Salutations, I felt great!
+I was curious about this Ultimate Yogi program.
 I ordered the box set of DVDs from Amazon and took the Ultimate Yogi challenge of 108 days of yoga.
 It whipped me into shape!
 I ended up doing it again in 2015 and shared a few tips in this post: 10 Ways to Hack your Yoga Practice.

 Sun Salutations: Step-by-Step Instructions

 Come to a relaxed standing position, with your arms at your sides and your feet together.
 Breathe deeply through the nose and match each breath with a movement, per the 12 steps below.

 - When ready, bring your palms together at your chest, thumbs resting against the sternum (Mountain Pose).
 Exhale.